 One of the impressive sights is the underground tunnel.
-The underground tunnel goes around the town, enclosing the town center from below.
+It goes around the town, enclosing the town center from below.
 It is a cool and refreshing place to escape from the summer sun.
-The tunnel is now the street Via della Volte, with vaults along almost its entire length.
-Along the street, there are many shops, artisans and restaurants.
+The tunnel is now the street Via Della Volte, with vaults along almost its entire length.
+Along the tunnel, there are many shops, artisans, and restaurants.

 Church of San Salvatore

-Walking along the main street you will also pass the Church of San Salvatore.
-The church looks quite new because it was damaged during the Second World War and was rebuilt.
+Walking along the main street, you will also pass the Church of San Salvatore.
+The church looks pretty new because it was damaged during the Second World War and was rebuilt.
 Inside the church, there is a 15th-century fresco of the Virgin and Child by Lorenzo Bicci.

 Taste a glass of Chianti wine at an enoteca

-The village’s main activities are around Via Ferruccio which is lined with cafés, shops, restaurants – and enoteca.
+The village’s main activities are around Via Ferruccio, lined with cafés, shops, restaurants, and wine bar.
 Being in Chianti, you should make sure to stop at a local enoteca (wine bar) and sample the region’s best wines.
-Shops sell mainly local products, for example Pasta and cooking appliances made of solid olive wood such as Wooden Cheese Tray.
+Shops sell mainly local products, for example, Pasta and cooking appliances made of solid olive wood such as Wooden Cheese Tray.

 The fortress of Castellina in Chianti

 The main fortification is the Rocca, whose 14th-century tower has a magnificent view over the town and the surrounding hillside.
 Rocca is a stunning venue for civil wedding ceremonies or events.
-It is now used by local government and the Archaeology Museum of Chianti Senese.
+Now the local government uses it for the office and is also the Archaeology Museum of Chianti Senese.

 Museo Archeologico di Chianti Senese